-- Epidemiology 585 – Principles of Injury Research and Prevention (3 credits, graded)
+- Epidemiology 585: Principles of Injury Research and Prevention (offered every other year)

 9 credits from any of the following (a minimum of 6 of which must be graded):